qrzn/qrzn.github.io/blog.markdown

 title: Blog
 permalink: /blog/
 ---
+Step into our enchanted blog—a realm where Thelemic wisdom melds with creative expression.
+Here, essays unveil occult mysteries, recipes transform simple ingredients into sacred rituals, and poetry sings the language of the cosmos.
+Each post is a crafted spell, designed to ignite your inner flame and guide you on the path of true will.
+Embrace the call of Thelema—“Do what thou wilt shall be the whole of the law”—and allow these digital musings to inspire your journey beyond the mundane.

 <section class="category-posts">
   {% assign ordered_categories = "essays,poetryenglish,poetrylatin,poetrygerman,recipesbaking,recipescooking,recipesmealplan,fitness" | split: "," %}
   {% for cat_key in ordered_categories %}